A note on spherical functors: Introduction

-In general, the existence of the twist and cotwist, defined via triangles as above, requires the technical machinery of dg-enhancements.
-However, the main point of this paper is that the dg-machinery is \emph{not} required to say whether they are equivalences or not.
-Our assumptions and choice of conventions are made in order to simplify as much as possible away from existence issues, and put a sharper focus on the huge simplification of the proof of the equivalence.

-One can of course replace all our smooth projective varieties and Fourier--Mukai kernels with suitable enhancements and the results will hold in much more generality but we choose to give a simplified approach so that the main ideas of the proof, which are really quite simple, are not obscured by gross technicalities.
+The observation that spherical functors give rise to interesting autoequivalences is well documented.
+It is hard to underestimate the importance of the paper \cite{seidel2001braid}.
+Their ideas were further developed in \cite{rouquier2006categorification,anno2007spherical} and the foundations were finally completed in \cite{anno2013spherical}.
+Other notable works include \cite{kuznetsov2015fractional,addington2011new,segal2016all}.
+Our proof is different from all of these and so we feel it is worthy of mention.

-\textbf{Acknowledgements}: I thank Michael Wemyss for numerous useful discussions which initiated this project and Alexander Kuznetsov for clarifying the details of \cite{kuznetsov2015fractional}.
-I also thank Andreas Krug, Andreas Hochenegger and David Ploog for their helpful comments on a previous version.
+\textbf{Acknowledgements}: I thank Michael Wemyss and Richard Thomas for their encouragement, support and expert advice, as well as Alexander Kuznetsov for helpful discussions.
+I also thank Arend Bayer, Andreas Hochenegger, Andreas Krug and David Ploog for their constructive comments on a previous version.
+I am very grateful to the referee for their suggestions on how to improve readability and clarity.